foliovision/fv-wordpress-flowplayer/readme.txt

 * fix for popup and redirection in Flash player
 * other bugfixes

+= 2.1.9 - 2013/05/27 =
+* improvements and bugfixes for RTMP handling
+* improved styling of insert video dialog box
+* bugfix for autoplay is off for video when autoplay is on globally

 = 2.1.8 - 2013/05/23 =
 * quick bugfix for Flowplayer script loading